-This certificate program can be completed in as little as 10 months.
-Time to completion may vary by student, depending on individual progress and credits transferred, if applicable.
+This sequence represents the minimum time to completion.
+Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 1-866-492-5336.